CoSyn: Detecting Implicit Hate Speech in Online Conversations Using a Context Synergized Hyperbolic Network: Experiments and Results

 Table \ref{tab:ablations} ablates the performance of CoSyn, removing one component at a time to show the significance of each.
+All results have been averaged across all 6 datasets.
 Some major observations include (1) CoSyn sees a steep drop in performance when used without user context (we model only the conversation context with a vanilla Tree-LSTM in the hyperbolic space).
 This proves the effectiveness of the user's personal context.
 Additionally, modeling user context with HFAN and HGCN proves to be more effective than just feeding mean-pooled historical utterance embeddings into CSHT.
-(2) Modeling in the euclidean space results in an overall F1 drop of 3\%.
+(2) Modeling in the Euclidean space results in an overall F1 drop of 3.8\%.
 We reinforce the effectiveness of modeling in the hyperbolic space through our findings in Fig. \ref{fig:graph-analysis}.